 Mean Reversion Chart

-Day Trading Terminologies
+Day Trading Terms

 To succeed in day trading, you need to understand the terminology.
 Here are some important day trading terms to get you started: